Everyone may have this issue, especially when beginning to use Raspberry Pi.

 I also recommend a complete SD card backup regularly to be safe.

-If your Raspberry Pi won’t boot because of a corrupt file, don’t format your SD card right away!
+If your Raspberry Pi doesn’t boot because of a corrupted file, don’t format your SD card right away!
+You may still be able to access your files from another computer.

 Once done, you can transfer your configuration files and data to the Raspberry Pi as before.